 One year after Maya arrived, the combination of a handful of skin cancers, a bout of Hand, Foot, and Mouth disease, and low white blood counts led Sean to the Mayo Clinic looking for answers.
 One year and major missed diagnosis (not a typo, they actually missed it) later he was diagnosed with Fanconi anemia, a rare genetic disorder that causes bone marrow failure and cancer.
 December of that same year he had a bone marrow transplant, spending 38 days in the hospital.
 Life since then has been a rotating door of doctor’s visits and hospital stays.
 Tongue cancer caused the removal of half of his tongue and all of the lymph nodes on one side.
 Bladder cancer resulted in the removal of his entire bladder and prostate.
 Inoperable throat cancer led to 35 days of radiation and chemotherapy.
 Other cancers include gums and cheek in addition to more than one hundred skin cancers.
 He’s well past the median age of death for his illness at the ripe old age of 40 and so we fight each new cancer while the ticking of the clock echoes deafeningly in our ears.

 In the reality of life as a caregiver to a chronically ill man and a parent to a pre-teen transracial adoptee, I now think with a vodka tonic in my hand:

 “Life, my life, is full of hard things.
 These hard things aren’t going away.
 In fact, they’re probably going to get harder.”

 And so here I am, ready to talk about the hard things.
 My hope is that this will, in turn, give others permission to recognize and even say out loud their own hard things, that this will become a place where hard things can be said, noted, accepted, shared.
-And every once in a while, amidst all that hard stuff, I might just throw in a funny story or a picture of my kittens.
 Join me!